-Pushing it to the extreme, as we see it, there are in the social sciences two archetypal (meta) tales.
-The first says, more or less, that 'once upon a time' there were individuals with reasonably structured and coherent preferences, with adequate cognitive algorithms to solve the decision-action problems at hand, and (in most cases) with self-seeking restrictions on preferences themselves.
-They met in some openings in the forest and, conditional on the technologies available, undertook some sort of general equilibrium trading or, as an unavoidable second best, built organizations in order to deal with technological non-convexities, trading difficulties, contract enforcements, etc. Here, clearly, the rough 'primitives' of the tale are preferences, endowments and given technologies (of production and exchange), while 'institutions' or 'organizations' are derived entities.
-In this ultimately functionalist approach, institutions emerge to address very specific economic needs of society (Ogilvie, 2007).
+Pushing it to the extreme, as we see it, there are in the social sciences two archetypal ontological meta-narratives.
+According to the first meta-narrative, 'once upon a time' there were individuals with coherent preferences and with cognitive algorithms capable to solve the decision-action problems confronting them.
+They met in some clearing in the forest where they undertook mutually beneficial exchanges or, whenever this was not possible because of technological non-convexities, asymmetric information, moral hazard, built organizations.
+In this perspective, clearly, the 'primitives' of the tale are preferences, endowments and technologies (of production and exchange), while 'institutions' or 'organizations' are derived entities.
+In this ultimately functionalist approach, institutions emerge to address very specific economic needs of society (Ogilvie 2007).
 The research agenda for moving from primitives to derived entities is straightforward: in order to understand institutions we need to reconstruct the fundamental economic problem that they are addressing and to reconstruct the interactions among fully rational, self-interested individuals that has brought them into being.
-As Sheilagh Ogilvie aptly puts it, within this framework, "whatever is, is right" (Ogilvie, 2007).
-That is, a sort of 'Hegel for the shopkeeper' (' whatever is rational is real , whatever is real is rational ...') !
+As Ogilvie (2007, p.
+651) aptly puts it, within this framework, "whatever is, is right".

 This research agenda has indeed being pursued vigorously by at least two generations of economists and economic historians, so that, today, a wide array of institutions such as craft guilds, sharecropping, serfdom, etc. has been reinterpreted using this "efficiency" framework.
 Note that the approach implicitly contains a view on the drivers of institutional change: when the primitives (preferences, endowments and technologies) change the prevailing institution may become no more efficient and so a new meeting in the opening of the forest is necessary in order to find more suitable arrangements.
+This, for example, is the approach adopted by North and Thomas (1973) in their reconstruction of European economic history from the Middle Ages to the Industrial Revolution.1